The Problem with Always Trusting Your Vibes

 And during this past year, it’s become increasingly obvious that “always trusting your vibes” is problematic for another reason.
 If you believe your vibes are inviolable and you should consequently never mistrust them, you run the risk of mistaking unconscious biases or assumptions for “vibes.”

 This appears to be especially likely when fear is involved.
-I’m thinking of the increase in hate crimes against Asian people over this past year.
-Covid, and all the trauma that has come along with it, scares people.
-For some of those people, associating the pandemic with China leads them to commit atrocities against Asian people.
+I’m thinking of the increase in hate crimes against Asian people during the Covid era.
+Covid, and all the trauma that has come along with it, scared people.
+For some of those people, associating the pandemic with China led them to commit atrocities against Asian people.

-It’s not in the least bit logical.
+Something like this is not in the least bit logical.
 It’s blind, reactive, unexamined emotion.
 Sort of like how metaphysical teachers (and I’m sure I have been guilty of this) describe intuitive hits or “vibes.”
 I remember once hearing Doreen Virtue admonishing her radio show listeners not to discount their intuition with something she called “logical override.”
 (Again, this is a concept that can be helpful sometimes, but obviously not all the time.
-Not if you’re ignoring the logical override, for example, that says that Asian people don’t deserve to be punished for your fear of Covid.)
+Not if you’re ignoring the logical override, for example, that says that Asian people don’t deserve to be punished for Covid.)

 But even when fear isn’t involved, we hold unconscious biases.